prebid/Prebid.js/getting-started.md

 * **Bidder API**

-	Prebid.js supports all major pre-bid bidders out of the box.
+	Prebid.js supports all major header bidding bidders out of the box.
 We used the same API to implement all the bidder integrations.
 If you'd like to add a new bidder into the framework, or just to study how it works, refer to [Bidder API Docs](adaptors.html).

 * **Ad Server API**: